Effective radiated power: Definitions

-Effective radiated power and effective isotropic radiated power both measure the power density a radio transmitter and antenna (or other source of electromagnetic waves) radiates in a specific direction: in the direction of maximum signal strength (the "main lobe") of its radiation pattern.
-This apparent power is dependent on two factors: the total power output and the radiation pattern of the antenna – how much of that power is radiated in the desired direction.
-The latter factor is quantified by the antenna gain, which is the ratio of the signal strength radiated by an antenna in its direction of maximum radiation to that radiated by a standard antenna.
-For example, a 1,000-watt transmitter feeding an antenna with a gain of 4 (6 dBi) will have the same signal strength in the direction of its main lobe, and thus the same ERP and EIRP, as a 4,000-watt transmitter feeding an antenna with a gain of 1 (0 dBi).
+Effective radiated power and effective isotropic radiated power both measure the power density a radio transmitter and antenna (or other source of electromagnetic waves) radiate in a specific direction: in the direction of maximum signal strength (the "main lobe") of its radiation pattern.

+This apparent power is dependent on two factors: the total power output and the radiation pattern of the antenna – how much of that power is radiated in the direction of maximal intensity.
+The latter factor is quantified by the antenna gain, which is the ratio of the signal strength radiated by an antenna in its direction of maximum radiation to that radiated by some necessarily named standard antenna.
+(Without specifying a standard for comparison there can be no ratio.)
+For example, a 1,000 watt transmitter feeding an antenna with a gain of 4× compared to a theoretical isotropic antenna, or about 6 dBi, will radiate the same power in the direction of its main lobe, and thus the same EIRP, as a 4,000 watt transmitter feeding the theoretical isotropic antenna radiates in all directions equally.
 So ERP and EIRP are measures of radiated power that can compare different combinations of transmitters and antennas on an equal basis.

-In spite of the names, ERP and EIRP do not measure transmitter power, or total power radiated by the antenna, they are just a measure of signal strength along the main lobe.
-They give no information about power radiated in other directions, or total power.
+In spite of the names, ERP and EIRP do not measure transmitter power or total power radiated by the antenna; they are just measures of signal strength along the main lobe.
+They give no information about power radiated in other directions or total power.
 ERP and EIRP are always greater than the actual total power radiated by the antenna.

-The difference between ERP and EIRP is that antenna gain has traditionally been measured in two different units, comparing the antenna to two different standard antennas; an isotropic antenna and a half-wave dipole antenna:
+The difference between ERP and EIRP is that antenna gain has traditionally been measured in two different units, comparing the antenna to two different standard antennas, both theoretical; an isotropic antenna and a (perfect, lossless) half-wave dipole: